-SwiftUI and Combine makes it amazingly easy to build apps for watchOS.
+SwiftUI and Combine makes it easy to build apps for watchOS.
 However, if the app is part of a larger system, you may have to adjust your architecture.
-In this post, we’ll take a look at the work involved in building BookBeat’s SwiftUI/Combine-based app for Apple Watch.
+In this post, we’ll take a look at the work involved in building a SwiftUI/Combine-based app for Apple Watch.

-From the day I started at BookBeat, I’ve had a long-term plan of taking the iOS architecture to a state where it could power all parts of the Apple ecosystem, from iOS and watchOS to tvOS and macOS.
-This has involved much planning, juggling refactorings with new features and keeping the product evolving, while constantly refactoring and refining its underlying architecture.
+From the day I started my current job, where the app was a giant monolith with all code in the app target, I’ve had a long-term plan of taking the architecture to a state where it could power all parts of the Apple ecosystem, from iOS and watchOS to tvOS and macOS.

-Some key parts in this process has been to break up the architecture into smaller frameworks, decoupling components with protocol-driven development, unit testing as much as possible etc. Let’s go through these separately.
+Some key parts in this process has been to break the app up into smaller frameworks, decoupling components with protocol-driven development, unit testing as much as possible etc. This has involved extensive planning to keep the product evolving and make it meet the needs of the business, while constantly refactoring its architecture.

-When I started at BookBeat, all code was kept in the main app project.
-This causes all parts of the system to have full access to all other parts, which increased coupling, made the code hard to maintain and made unit testing painful.
+When I started at this job, all code was kept in the main app project.
+This caused all parts of the app to have full access to all other parts, which increased coupling, made the code hard to maintain and made unit testing painful.
+Actually, the unit tests didn’t even work.

-Since then, continuously moving out code from the app to external, decoupled and well-tested frameworks has been a key focus.
-We started with the audio player and now have 10+ frameworks that handle our domain model, domain logic, api integrations, persistency, UI etc.
+To get the app in shape, I started moving out code from the app to external, decoupled and well-tested frameworks.
+We started with the audio player and now have 10+ frameworks that handle various parts our domain, api integrations, persistency, UI etc.

 Having most logic in external frameworks has been a huge productivity boost, since it lets us write new features and refactor old ones with short feedback loops, which is critical to make unit testing effortless.
 It also makes it hard to accidentally implement bad coupling.

 Having the frameworks also meant that the new watchOS app already had 90% of its logic implemented, by just adding dependencies to the frameworks.
-Creating a new watchOS project and have it display the user’s book in a list, playing any book the user tapped, took less than half a day.
+Creating a new watchOS app and have it support login and authentication, display user data in a list, playing audio etc. took less than half a day.

 However, it’s a long way to go from 90% to 100%, when the existing architecture isn’t designed with new tools and technologies in mind.
 Please read on.